1. The Two Styles of Investing

-Growth and value investing are two different styles of investing that have their own merits, and both seek to fulfil the common goal of maximizing the value of investment for the investors.
+Growth and value investing are two different styles of investing that have their own merits, and both seek to fulfill the common goal of maximizing the value of investment for the investors.

-Such companies can be analysed by a comparative study of their current market value and their intrinsic value.
+b) Such companies can be analyzed by a comparative study of their current market value and their intrinsic value.
 The intrinsic value of these firms can be calculated by taking into consideration a lot of factors.

-It is assumed that the stocks of companies with good intrinsic value are capable of surviving unfavourable economic scenarios in the long run and the investor faith will help the company bounce back.
+f) It is assumed that the stocks of companies with good intrinsic value are capable of surviving unfavorable economic scenarios in the long run and the investor faith will help the company bounce back.

-Technically speaking, this approach enables investors to benefit through the economic cycles where the scenario may either favour value or growth stocks.
+b) Technically speaking, this approach enables investors to benefit from the economic cycles where the scenario may either favor value or growth stocks.
 This ensures a smooth return on investment over a course of time.